 Cathy Milligan, Head of Learning Technology Enhancement

-  Student Experience and Enhancement Services comprises the University’s student administration, support and enhancement services: Student Experience; Disability Service; Careers Service; Education Strategy, Quality Enhancement and Assurance; Learning Technology Enhancement; Governance; and Strategic Planning.
+Student Experience and Enhancement Services comprises the University’s student administration, support and enhancement services: Student Experience; Disability Service; Careers Service; Education Strategy, Quality Enhancement and Assurance; Learning Technology Enhancement.
 Our purpose is to enhance the experience of our applicants and students through the provision of high quality support services, the implementation of efficient and effective business processes, and through the development of policies and strategies to achieve the University’ strategic objectives.
-The Directorate supports strategic planning and the University’s governance arrangements through the Court, Senate and senior committees.

 - Processing course applications

 - Liaison with UCAS

 - Supporting the efficient use and development of the electronic systems relevant to the Student Experience area.

 - Student Lifecycle

 - Student Surveys